blead/tos-addons/skillchat/README.md

 # skillchat
 Send chat messages based on skill cooldowns.

+**As reported in issue #1, currently `onReady` is broken.
+Use `onCooldown1` as a bootleg workaround for now.
+I will probably check later but not soon.
+PR would also be highly appreciated.**

 ## Description
 This addon is inspired by [cdtracker](https://github.com/NoctisCepheus/ToS-Addons-Cepheus/tree/master/cdtracker-rebuild).
 It is a more lightweight alternative I made to solve some issues I have with cdtracker.
 It is specifically made just for sending chat messages based on skill cooldowns, and does not include any other alerting functions as opposed to cdtracker.